 According to WHO, people should be aware of the risks of contracting hepatitis from unsafe blood, unsafe injections, and sharing drug-injection equipment, adding that some 11 million people who inject drugs have hepatitis B or C infection, while approximately 2 million people a year contract hepatitis from unsafe injections.

-They therefore emphasised the need for all health services to reduce risks by using only sterile equipment for injections and other medical procedures, to test all donated blood and blood components for hepatitis B and C (as well as HIV and syphilis) and to promote the use of the hepatitis B vaccine, including in children.
+They, therefore, emphasized the need for all health services to reduce risks by using only sterile equipment for injections and other medical procedures, testing all donated blood and blood components for hepatitis B and C (as well as HIV and syphilis) and promoting the use of the hepatitis B vaccine, including in children.